What are environmental accounts?

 Guide to environmental accounting in Australia

-The Guide to environmental accounting in Australia (1.6Mb) describes the process powering the Bureau's platform.
+The Guide to environmental accounting in Australia (1.6Mb) describes the environmental accounting process developed through the Bureau's environmental accounting capability.
 It contributes to the wider implementation of environmental accounting in Australia.
 The Guide describes accounts and their purpose, the risks and issues involved, and pathways for implementing them.
 It shows how to design environmental accounts and outlines considerations for senior managers contemplating an environmental accounts program.

 Read the Guide information sheet (169Kb) to find out more.